Three aspects of the MSTCI problem: Lower bounds of the intersection number

 \begin{lemma} Let $G$ be a connected graph such that $\mu > 0$ and $l_{n,m} > 0$ then $m > 2(n-1)$. \end{lemma} \begin{proof} The above hypothesis implies,

 \end{proof}

-An interpretation of this fact is the following: as Theorem \ref{teo:main} suggests an equidistribution of the cycle-edges among the bonds of the \emph{non redundant bond set}, having $m \leq 2(n-1)$ would lead to a situation in which each bond contains -at most- one cycle-edge and consequently no tree-cycle intersections.
+An interpretation of this fact is that: as Theorem \ref{teo:main} suggests an equidistribution of the cycle-edges among the bonds of the \emph{non redundant bond set}, having $m \leq 2(n-1)$ would lead to a situation in which each bond contains -at most- one cycle-edge and consequently no tree-cycle intersections.

 In line with the previous result, the next lemma presents an upper bound condition on $m$ based on Theorem \ref{teo:universal_vertex}.